ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 ### Usage

-To print the help page:
+To display the help page:

 `icetea --help`